NaDasai/eagle-finance/smart-contracts/README.md

 - **Swap:** Exchange tokens A for B or vice-versa based on the current pool reserves.
 - **Claim Protocol Fees:** Collect accumulated fees that are reserved for the protocol.
 - **Get Swap Estimation**: get the estimation for the swap before executing it.
 - **Synchronize Reserves**: syncs the reserves of the pool with the current balances of the tokens.
+Only the owner can call this function.
 - **Get the LP Balance of a user**: Get the balance of LP tokens of a user in the contract.
 - **Get the local reserve of A**: returns the reserve of the token A in the pool.
 - **Get the local reserve of B**: returns the reserve of the token B in the pool.